Ali-Asheer/PaymentsMicro/README.md

  I have build an microservice that is one of four microservices in E-handel application.
 It connect to user microservices.

 REST API endpoints:
 -  [POST]  - /payments <=> Creates a new advertised channel.
-It needs a body like this: Retrieves a list of advertised channels.
+It needs a body like this:
 ```
 {
     "userId": 2,